iann-afk/iann-afk.github.io/README.md

 We do not have a server.
-Data stored here is owned and controlled by you and your Chrome profile, and can be cleared at any time from `chrome://extensions` → Token Monitor → "Site data" / by uninstalling.
+Data stored here is owned and controlled by you and your Chrome profile, and can be cleared at any time from `chrome://extensions` → Recall → "Site data" / by uninstalling.

 ## Permissions explained